DataSnowman/carprice/README.md

 ``git clone https://github.com/DataSnowman/carprice.git``

+## Using the NEW **Workspace2 AML Preview Automated machine learning UI**

+To learn how to create and deploy a ML model for the carprice dataset using the Azure Machine Learning service **Workspace2 AML Preview Automated machine learning UI** click [here](https://github.com/DataSnowman/carprice/tree/master/ws2preview-automl-ui)

-## Using the **Automated machine learning UI**
+## Using the **Azure Portal Automated machine learning UI**

-To learn how to create and deploy a ML model for the carprice dataset using the Azure Machine Learning service **Automated machine learning UI** click [here](https://github.com/DataSnowman/carprice/tree/master/automl-ui)
+To learn how to create and deploy a ML model for the carprice dataset using the Azure Machine Learning service **Azure Portal Automated machine learning UI** click [here](https://github.com/DataSnowman/carprice/tree/master/automl-ui)

 ## Using the **Notebook VM**